JOIN US

 Farland Chang

-For nearly three decades, he has reported across the United States and Asia for major news networks including NBC and CNN ... bringing global perspective, cultural nuance and narrative depth to every assignment.
+For nearly three decades, he reported across the U.S. and Asia for major news organizations including NBC and CNN, bringing global perspective, cultural nuance and narrative depth to stories that shape our world.

-Farland grew up with the classic National Geographic worldview: curiosity about the planet, respect for cultures, and the belief that photography and journalism can illuminate both the beauty of our world and the challenges we share.
-Working alongside Michael, he now brings these ideals to life through cinematic storytelling rooted in history, humanity and the timeless forces that link civilizations.
+Farland grew up inspired by the classic National Geographic worldview: curiosity about the planet, respect for cultures, and the belief that photography and journalism can illuminate both the beauty of our world and the challenges we share.
+Working alongside Michael, Farland brings those ideals to life through cinematic storytelling rooted in history, humanity and the timeless forces that link civilizations.

-As producer, writer and on-camera guide for East Meets West, Farland leads audiences along ancient trade routes, historic crossroads and modern-day communities shaped by centuries of exchange.
-His work blends journalistic rigor with a personal passion for peace, cultural understanding and the idea that travel — done
+As producer, writer and on-camera guide for East Meets West, Farland leads audiences along ancient trade routes, historic crossroads and modern communities shaped by centuries of exchange.
+His work blends journalistic rigor with a deeply personal mission: to foster understanding, trust and common cause across cultures.